TieDyeAstronomer/avspec/donts/mosaicing.md

 ###### IMAGE: Side-by-side comparison of an unmosaiced set of spectra vs. the resulting mosaiced spectrum.

+Mosaicing is not allowed for spectra submitted to AVSpec.

 ## Why not?

 1. Mosaicing is unnecessary for almost all science cases, and if an end user does need a mosaic, they can easily create it themselves.